Carving wood

 At times it is fun to get a log and just start carving into it and see what comes out.
 Or you have an idea of what you want to do and just start carving and working it out and creating as you go.

 Other times you may have a definite image that you want to carve.
 In that case, I recommend making a clay model.
 Work out the forms in clay.
 You can now see the front, side, and back views.
-You can work out areas where you may run into problems.
-Better to figure those things out in clay where you can easily make any changes, rather than when you are half way into the wood carving.
+You can work out the areas where you may run into problems during carving.
+Better to figure those things out in a clay model where you can easily make any changes, rather than when you are half way into the wood carving and have taken off more wood in a spot and wish you could get it back.

-I make my maquettes at a third or half size to make the enlargment easier to calculate.
+I make my maquettes (clay model) at a third or half size to make the enlargment easier to calculate.

 A proportional caliper can help with the enlargment.
 It is adjustible to any ratio needed.
 Once the correct ratio is set in the tool, it is easy to make the enlargement.
 Place the small end on the part of the clay model you want to measure, then flip it around to the large end and place it up to the wood carving.